Skip to main content

 By Hira Chhetri

-New Delhi (BGP Media Cell): A team of the Bharatiya Gorkha Parisangh's Central Programme Cell met Delhi Chief Minister Shiela Dikshit on August 19 to apprise her about the objectives and activities of the only national organisation of Indian Gorkhas.
+New Delhi (BGP Media Cell): On August 19, a team from the Bharatiya Gorkha Parisangh's Central Programme Cell met Delhi Chief Minister Shiela Dikshit to inform her about the objectives and activities of the only national organization of Indian Gorkhas.

 Delhi CM Shiela Dikshit with BGP members